A complete guide to paying for student accommodation

 If you book with us, our booking process page has a summary of the payment options and the dates that we will take payments.
 We’ll also send you reminders before payment is due to make your life easier and help you remember!

 When paying for student accommodation, you should also consider:

 You will need to put down a deposit for any type of student accommodation, whether you choose to live in university halls or private halls.
-Here at Liberty Living, you will be asked to pay a £200 booking fee before moving into any Liberty Living residence.
-Once you have moved in, the fee will automatically turn into a security deposit and will be returned at the end of the tenancy agreement, as long as the accommodation is kept in a suitable condition.
+Here at Liberty Living, you will be asked to pay a £200 tenancy deposit before moving into any Liberty Living residence.
+This will be returned at the end of the tenancy agreement, as long as the accommodation is kept in a suitable condition.

-Want to find out more about applying for private student accommodation?
-Why not read our online guide to How and when to apply for student accommodation.
+Want to find out more about applying for student accommodation?
+Read this step-by-step guide to choosing the right accommodation for you (with details on when and how to do it for different routes.)